eBay/griffin/griffin-doc/proposal.md

 Griffin has a strong relationship and dependency with Apache Hadoop, Apache HBase, Apache Spark, Apache Kafka and Apache Storm, Apache Hive.
 In addition, since there is a growing need for data quality solution for open source platform (e.g. Hadoop, Kafka, Spark etc), being part of Apache’s Incubation community, could help with a closer collaboration among these four projects and as well as others.

 ##Documentation
-Information about Griffin can be found at https://github.com/eBay/DQSolution.
+Information about Griffin can be found at https://github.com/eBay/griffin.

 ##Initial Source
-Griffin has been under development since early 2016 by a team of engineers at eBay Inc. It is currently hosted on Github.com under an Apache license 2.0 at https://github.com/eBay/DQSolution.
-Once in incubation we will be moving the code base to apache git library.
+Griffin has been under development since early 2016 by a team of engineers at eBay Inc. It is currently hosted on Github.com under an Apache license 2.0 at https://github.com/eBay/griffin.

+Once in incubation we will be moving the code base to Apache git repository.

 ##External Dependencies
 Griffin has the following external dependencies.